ntropika-labs/potion-protocol/README.md

 The following binaries are required to run the project

 - [NodeJS](https://nodejs.org/en/download/) (v16)
+  - To install and manage Node we suggest to use [nvm](https://github.com/nvm-sh/nvm) or [fnm](https://github.com/Schniz/fnm)

 - [Yarn](https://yarnpkg.com/getting-started/install)

 - [Docker](https://docs.docker.com/engine/install/)

 - [Docker Compose](https://docs.docker.com/compose/install/)

+You can run the `bin/check-dependencies` script to check if everything is installed correctly

 ## Quick Start